len-sla/K8s/README.md

 chmod +x install.sh
 ./install.sh v0.21.2
  ```
 *  Keycloak  Keycloak, an open source software to provide authentication services.
+The goal for
+this component is to provide a common single sign-on feature for all the platform
+components
  Good guide how to make everything work is under the link:
  [Keycloak](https://www.keycloak.org/getting-started/getting-started-kube)
 ### Status